christabor/skaffold/README.md

 2. Non web-app developers who want an app up and running quickly.
 3. Mechanization of any sort, for auto-generating applications.

+## Using the command line interface (recommended)

+A script to load your example.json file and configuration is provided by cli.py.
+To use, just run `python cli.py --json *yourfile.json*`

+See the cli for more details.
+All options provided by cli arguments:

+`--noserve`: do not serve the django application after building `--json`: required to use a json configuration file.

 ## Dependencies

 ### All